Minimal volume entropy and fiber growth: Simplicial complexes with zero minimal volume entropy

 \begin{proof} Let us start with a simple observation.
 Every arc of a regular Euclidean simplex~$\Delta^m$ with endpoints on~$\partial \Delta^m$ can be deformed into an arc of~$\partial \Delta^m$ with the same endpoints at the cost of multiplying its length by a factor bounded by a constant~$\lambda_m$ depending only on~$m$.
 Applying this observation successively on the simplices of the skeleta of~$X$, we deduce by induction that the inequality~\eqref{eq:deforming} holds with $C_m = \lambda'_m$ for~$t=1$, where $\lambda'_m = \prod_{i=2}^m \lambda_i$, and, more generally, when every simplex of~$X$ is isometric to a regular Euclidean simplex of the same size.

-Endow~$X$ with the piecewise flat metric~$g_t$ and $P$ with its natural piecewise flat metric where all simplices are isometric to the standard Euclidean simplex of the same dimension.
+Endow~$P$ with its natural piecewise flat metric where all simplices are isometric to the standard Euclidean simplex of the same dimension.
 Denote by~$v$ the image of the starting point of~$\gamma$ by $\pi:X \to P$.
 Note that $v$ is a vertex of~$P$.
 Consider the domains~$P_v$ and~$X_v$ introduced in~\eqref{eq:Pv} and~\eqref{eq:Xv}.
 For every $q$-simplex $\Delta^q \subseteq P_v$ containing~$v$, the distance between~$v$ and its opposite side in~$\Delta^q(v)$ is at least~$\tau_m$.
 Since the map $\pi:X_v \to P_v$ is $1$-Lipschitz, we deduce that if $\gamma$ leaves~$X_v$ then its $g_t$-length is greater than~$\tau_m$.

 Let us argue by induction on the integer $n \geq 0$ such that